 Commonly affected tendons in the shoulder include one of the bicep tendons and the four rotator cuff tendons.
 The rotator cuff provides shoulder stability and shoulder motion.

 The small, fluid-filled sacs situated in the joints throughout the body (including the shoulder) are called the bursae.
-They also act as cushion between the overlying soft tissues and the bones and help minimize the friction between the bone and the gliding muscles.
-In some instances, excessive use of the shoulder can result to the swelling and inflammation of the bursa between the part of the shoulder blade called the acromion and the rotator cuff.
+They also act as a cushion between the overlying soft tissues and the bones and help minimize the friction between the bone and the gliding muscles.
+In some instances, excessive use of the shoulder can result in the swelling and inflammation of the bursa between the part of the shoulder blade called the acromion and the rotator cuff.
 The condition is called subacromial bursitis.
 In many cases, bursitis occurs in association with rotator cuff tendinitis.

 When the acromion (top of the shoulder blade) puts pressure on the underlying soft tissues (when lifting the arm away from the body), shoulder impingement develops.
 In addition, bone spurs (syndesmophytes) may grow and press against the tendon.
 When the arm is lifted, the acromion “impinges” or rubs on the bursa and the rotator cuff.
 This can lead to tendinitis or bursitis and can cause limited movement and pain.
 Severe cases of impingement can sometimes lead to rotator cuff tear.

 When the upper arm bone’s head is forced out of the shoulder socket, shoulder instability or frank dislocation occurs.
 The condition can result from overuse or sudden injury.
 Shoulder dislocations can be partial or complete.
-Partial dislocation occurs when the ball of the upper arm comes out of the socket just partially.
+A partial dislocation occurs when the ball of the upper arm comes out of the socket just partially.
 This condition is also called subluxation.
 When the ball comes all the way out of the socket, a complete dislocation occurs.

 Shoulder pain can also be attributed to arthritis.
 Osteoarthritis is the most common type of arthritis that affects the shoulder.
 It is also known as “wear and tear” arthritis.
 Symptoms of the condition include stiffness, swelling, and pain.
 Osteoarthritis can develop gradually and the pain can worsen over time.
-The condition can be related to chronic wear and tear and sports or work related injuries.
+The condition can be related to chronic wear and tear and sports or work-related injuries.
 Other types of arthritis are also related to infection, inflammation of the joint lining, and rotator cuff tears.

 If an acute injury causes severe shoulder pain, seeking immediate medical attention is advised.
 If the pain is not severe, resting for a few days to see if the problem will resolve on its own is suggested.
 However, if symptoms will persist, seeing an orthopaedic specialist is recommended.
 To accurately diagnose the cause of the shoulder pain and to identify the best treatment intervention, a thorough evaluation will be conducted.